Skip to main content

 Share the invoice and customer portal

 Orb generates a signed, expiring URL to an invoice portal and a signed, non-expiring URL to a customer portal.
-The invoice portal link, by default, expires after 30 days.
-The customer portal doesn't expire, but can be configured to expire if necessary.
-These portals can be directly accessed by your customers and are symmetrical to the internal version of the Orb invoice and a full view of a customer's invoices and current usage respectively, reflecting Orb’s philosophy around transparency in the customer relationship.
+By default, the invoice portal link expires 30 days after the invoice’s due date.
+These portals can be directly accessed by your customers and are symmetrical to the internal version of the Orb invoice and a full view of a customer’s invoices and current usage respectively, reflecting Orb’s philosophy around transparency in the customer relationship.
+These portals can serve as an out-of-the-box tool for displaying a complete view of the upcoming bill for your customer and the history of all invoices alongside their payment status.
+There are multiple ways to integrate this information in your app:

 1. You can directly embed the invoice portal for an individual invoice using an iFrame in your application.